dasch-swiss/ark-resolver-data/README.md

 ```

 This would redirect the ARK `http://ark.dasch.swiss/ark:/72163/1/ABCD` to `https://meta.dasch.swiss/projects/ABCD`.
 So, only the host is changed.

-Or you can set the variable `DSPProjectRedirectUrl` with your own pattern or a hard coded
+Or you can set the variable `DSPProjectRedirectUrl` with your own pattern or a hard coded URL.
-URL.
 For example:

 ```
 [ABCD]
 Host: admin.dasch.swiss
 DSPProjectRedirectUrl: http://other/host/my/pattern/$project_ids
 ```

+This would redirect the ARK `http://ark.dasch.swiss/ark:/72163/1/ABCD` to `http://other/host/my/pattern/ABCD`.

 ## Requirements